 The app is basically your second layer of protection, and therefore it will give you safer and reliable security.
 This translates to all your personal accounts and the apps that you use to access your finances.

 Accessing your personal accounts with an added process using a different device may sound tedious.
 But if you realize how much you can lose without it, you might want to reconsider.
 After all, what’s an added few clicks as an extra layer of security if it means protecting your personal data and even your life savings?
+In this fast growing world, where database leaks are a standing affair, two-step authentication/ two-factor authentication is not an option, it is, in fact, a must because when use two-factor verification, an intruder would need to get both the unique password you came up with, and the gadget, which produces the verification codes, to break into your account.
+These backup codes ( six-digit code) protects your user account

 So what do you think about the Google Authenticator app?
 Do you have apps on your smartphone that have access to your sensitive personal information?
 Tell us your thoughts in the comment section below.
 We would love to know more about your impressions regarding the app.